OpenMDAO/OpenMDAO/openmdao/docs/features/solvers/ls_backtracking.rst

   The `bound_enforcement` option in the options dictionary is used to specify how the output bounds are enforced.
-When this is set to "vector", the output vector is rolled back along the computed gradient until it reaches a point where the earliest bound violation occured.
+When this is set to "vector", the output vector is rolled back along the computed gradient until it reaches a point where the earliest bound violation occurred.
 The backtracking continues along the original computed gradient.

 .. embed-test::